sparkflows/sparkflows-docs/docs/aws/cloudformation.rst

 * Update the CFT for VolumesPerInstance for Master and Core Instances
   * If required change the VolumesPerInstance under EbsConfiguration, by default cft has 1.
 It means one additional disk of 50GB added to each instance(for hdfs). e.g. If you change it 2, two 50GB (SizeInGB size) disks will be added to each instances.

-* Update the CFT for fire.sh and script-runner.jar
+* Update the CFT for deploy-fire.sh and script-runner.jar
   * Change the s3 bucket path for these two files, this s3 bucket  must be same bucket as S3Bucket.
 You'll pass the S3Bucket value while creating the cloudformation stack.

 Steps to Create EMR Cluster and Deploy the Fire